-Discovered in 1983 and thought to be over 1 million years old Crag Cave is a magical wonderland of stalagmites and stalactites.
-It is an all-weather visitor attraction located in Castleisland County Kerry 2km off the N21.
+Discovered in 1983 and thought to be over 1 million years old Crag Cave is an all weather visitor attraction located in Castleisland, 2km off the N21, in County Kerry.

 In the 1980’s a hydrologist Professor John Gunn from UCC mapped a part of this cave system.
 At the northern end of where he mapped there was a pool, or sump.
 The Professor felt there was more of the cave to be found beyond this pool, so in 1983 he invited a Welsh cave diver called Martin Farr to explore the sump.
 The dive turned out to be a surprisingly short one.
 A few minutes later he emerged and when he shone his flashlight in the total darkness he was thrilled.
 He was the first human to enter these caverns.